What F4L Offers

 Physical and Mental Health

 Facts4Life teaching does not separate physical health from mental health.
 We know that the two are closely interlinked.
 For example, when we are not enjoying good sleep or have a poor diet, this can affect our mental health.
 Likewise, we know that stress can cause symptoms of various physical illnesses.
 Facts4Life teaches children to understand their own needs and how to respond.
 This includes their emotional needs and any anxieties they may be harbouring.
 In the same way that it is normal to experience the ups and downs of physical illness, it is normal to feel worried, upset, angry and to learn how to manage this.
-We aim to create the climate in which children can
+We aim to create a climate in which children can confidently explore aspects of mental health in the same way that they might learn about diabetes, for example.

 What do parents and teachers tell us?